BIGJRA/BIGJRA.github.io/rejuv.md

 | Purugly               | 1        |                           |          |
 | **Perrserker**        | 1        |                           |          |

-There’s a woman selling *Blast Powder* for $25000.
-It’s pretty expensive and unnecessary to get it here.
+There's a woman selling *Blast Powder* for $25000.
+It's pretty expensive and unnecessary to get it here.

 ZCell 055: West Gearen City